Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Ethical Considerations

-To validate the necessity and individual contribution of our explicitly disentangled style dimensions, we conduct an inference-time ablation study.
-Building upon our best-performing model (Model~v2), we systematically mask one specific style component---Lexical, Syntactic, or Pragmatic---from the conditioning prompt during inference.
+To validate the necessity and individual contribution of each component, we conduct a training-time ablation study by removing one component at a time from the full model.
+All variants are trained under identical conditions to isolate the effect of each component.
 The results are summarized in Table~\ref{tab:ablation}.

+Every ablated variant of Ours(DPO) performs worse than or comparably to the full model on Valid Style Score, confirming that each component contributes positively to the overall framework.

-\paragraph{Lexical and pragmatic dependencies.} Removing the lexical keywords (\textit{w/o Lexical}) results in the most significant drop in the raw Style score (from $0.5875$ to $0.5312$), which aligns with the intuition that character-specific vocabulary acts as the most direct and recognizable surface-level style marker.
-Conversely, removing the pragmatic conditioning (\textit{w/o Pragmatic}) yields the lowest Valid Style score ($0.4135$), indicating that pragmatic alignment is crucial for maintaining overall stylistic coherence without compromising semantic boundaries.
+\paragraph{Format signatures are critical.} Removing the FormatSignature component causes the largest drop in Valid Style Score ($-0.069$), reducing it from $0.632$ to $0.563$.
+This aligns with the intuition that character-specific vocabulary acts as the most direct and recognizable surface-level style marker.
+The raw Style Score drops from $0.730$ to $0.597$, while Semantic Score increases, suggesting that without lexical anchoring the model defaults to semantically safe but stylistically bland outputs.

-\paragraph{The style auto-completion effect in syntax.} Interestingly, ablating the explicit syntactic prompt (\textit{w/o Syntactic}) leads to only a marginal decrease of $0.013$ in Valid Style score.
-Rather than suggesting that syntactic modeling is redundant, we attribute this to two underlying phenomena.

-\textbf{Weight imprinting via CoT distillation.} During the multi-task fine-tuning stage, the small language model (SLM) develops a strong associative mapping between the target character's identity and its underlying linguistic patterns.
-Because the model was heavily penalized for structural deviations during training via the auxiliary reconstruction loss, it has effectively internalized these syntactic habits into its parameter space.
-Consequently, during inference the model exhibits a ``style auto-completion'' capability, autonomously reconstructing missing structural tendencies from the contextual and lexical cues provided.